 Event Editor.
 When you place the pattern in a Clip Track the automation data will remain synced to its pattern.

 Event data shows as a background image in the Pattern Clip.
 Also note that Event Automation remains active in either Pattern or Song mode.

 - Automation clips: Event data can be converted into Automation Clips.
 The conversion is initiated from the Event

-Editor (Main menu > Turn into Automation Clip).
+Editor (Main menu (down arrow) > Edit > Turn into Automation Clip).
 Note that Automation Clips must be placed in the Clip Track area of the Playlist to become active in the

 song and you may need to manually align them with the correct part of the Project.
 In other words, the sync between the original Pattern the automation data was recorded into is lost, and the Automation Clip must now